 SHEFFIELD UNITED v.
 LEICESTER FOSSE.
 THE BLADES MANAGE TO WIN.
 Despite the fact that this match was considered practically in the light of a walk over for the Sheffielders, they received a very severe shaking from the second division team.
-The attendance shows what an immense amount of interest is manifested in football in Sheffield, as over twelve thousand spectators paid gate at Bramwell-lane Grounds, and over that number at Owleton, so that on Saturday over 25,000 spectators patronised the two grounds.
-United were short of their outside left wing forward, Priest, whose place was filled by Barnes.
+The attendance shows what an immense amount of interest is manifested in foot-ball in Sheffield, as over twelve thousand spectators paid gate at Bramwell-lane Grounds, and over that number at Owleton, so that on Saturday over 25,000 spectators patronised the two grounds.
+United were short of their outside left wing forward, Priest, whose place was filled by Birnes.
 The Fosse were minus the services of Galbraith, who was replaced by Brown.
-Owing to the heavy rainfall, the ground was in a very slippery state.
-The Fosse won the toss, and kicked towards Shoreham-street with a slight advantage of wind.
+Owing to the heavy rain-fall, the ground was in a very slippery state.
+The Fosse won the tos, and kicked towards Shoreham street with a slight advantage of wind.
 In the first half the Sheffielders had the best of the play, but the Fosse defence was very sound, and the interval arrived without either team having scored.
-On changing ends, United attacked, and Barnes shot in, but Eobinson repulsed, and from the rebound Bennett scored for United.
+On changing ends, United attacked, and Barnes shot in, but Eboinson repulsed, and from the rebound Bennett scored for United.
 This proved the only goal of the match, as time arrived without any addition, the result being-Sheffield United, one goal; Leicester Fosse, no goal.
-Teams:-

-SHESTIELD UNITED.-Foulkes (goal), Thickett and Boyle (backs), Johnson, Morren, and Needham (half-backs), Bennett, Beers, Hedley, Almond, and Barnes.

-LEICESTER FOSSE.-Beschley (goal), Wragg and Swift (backs), Robinson, Dainty, and Jones (half-backs), Bradshaw, Brown, King, M'Millan, and Allen.
+Teams :--SHIFFIELD UNITED.-Foulkes (goal), Thickett and Boyle (backs), Johnson, Morren, and Needham (half-backs), Bennett, Beers, Hedley, Atmond, and Barnes.
+LEICESTER FOSSE.-Beardeley (Goal), Wragg and Swift (backs), Robinson, Dainty, and Jones (half-backs), Bradshaw, Brown, King.
+M'Millan, and Allen.
+King.
+M'Millan, and Allen.
+Beford Life - 29 January 1900